Degrees of freedom of a quadratic scalar-nonmetricity theory: Secondary constraints and degrees of freedom

 To summarize, we obtain one primary constraint and one secondary constraint, both of which are second-class.
 The number of DOFs in case II is thus calculated as

-where $\#_{\mathrm{var}}$, $\#_{1\mathrm{st}}$ and $\#_{2\mathrm{nd}}$ stands for the numbers of configuration variables, first-class constraints and second-class constraints, respectively.
+where $\#_{\mathrm{var}}$, $\#_{1\mathrm{st}}$, and $\#_{2\mathrm{nd}}$ stand for the numbers of configuration variables, first-class constraints, and second-class constraints, respectively.
 This result is also consistent with the counting of DOFs in the perturbative analysis in Sec. \ref{subsec:pert_case2}.